 Opioids trigger the release of endorphins, your brain’s feel-good neurotransmitters.
 Endorphins can temporarily reduce your pain perception and increase feelings of pleasure.
 This creates a powerful feeling of well-being.
 You may feel the need to have those positive feelings back as soon as your opioid dose is finished, and this is the first step on your path to addiction.

 Opioids can become addictive if you use them in ways that are not prescribed.
 For example, crushing pills so they can be snorted and injected.
 This can be life-threatening and even deadly if you are using a long-acting or extended-acting pill.
 Accidental overdose can be caused by the rapid delivery of all medication to your body and your risk of becoming addicted increases if you take more opioid medication than your doctor prescribed or if you take it more frequently than prescribed.

 Prescribed opioids can also play a part in your life.
-Research has shown that opioid medication use for longer periods of time increases the risk of developing addiction.
+Research has shown that opioid medication use for longer periods of time increases the risk of developing an opioid addiction.
 After only five days of opioid use, the odds that you will still be using opioids one year later are higher.